 - To understand and learn approaches which lead to a reduction in surgical injury.

-This is the final session and is held in the Agnes Walsh Lodge at King Edward Memorial Hospital for Women.
+This is the final session and is held in a Case Study room at the UWA Business School building.

 Prior to attendance, all participants are required to submit one case for presentation.
 This case would usually describe a surgical complication, or a difficult management decision.
 The presentation is given using Microsoft Power Point with a maximum of four slides.
 Each case is allocated 15 minutes to include presentation and discussion.